thedarredondo/data-science-fundamentals/README.md

 SFs have tasks and blanks spots for student answers.
 Educators are meant to guide students to an answer when doing a task, and are intended to collaborate as much as possible on the tasks in SFs.
-Its very possible students will be unable to reach a resonable or compplete answer; teacher's are to then fill in the blanks, with the help of the AK.
+Its very possible students will be unable to reach a resonable or complete answer on their own; teacher's are to then fill in the blanks, with the help of the AK.
+This probably goes without saying, but try to encourage any attempt at completing the task, however nonsensical it may seem to you.
+It make not actually be that far off on closer inspection, especially considering that this course by necissity leaves a lot of content out.

 There two other files: Exercises, and Projects.